 Where to start?!
 Trails in the Burlington area range from short, flat, paved routes, to much longer trails that criss-cross counties and vary in terrain and slope.
 Here’s a peek into the diversity of northeastern Vermont’s biking options.

 - One of our favorite and top-recommended trails has to be the Island Line, also called the Burlington Bike Path, which goes from Oakledge Park all the way up to the bike ferry above Malletts Bay.
 The Causeway leading to the ferry is a thin strip of crushed stone trail that juts straight into the lake — nothing but water on either side!
 If you’re feeling ambitious, hop the ferry to the Champlain Islands and continue your journey.

 - Looking for a longer loop of the city of Burlington?
 Try hopping on the South Burlington Recreational Path, which loops through the parks just south of downtown and back up towards the University of Vermont.
 It’s a great way to explore neighborhoods and get views of both the lake and the Green Mountains.

 - Hinesburg, a town just outside of Burlington, is home to the “Old Town Forest,” a tract of over eight hundred acres of wooded trails open for hikers, bikers, snowshoers, and just about every kind of outdoors adventurer.
-Here’s their info sheet, as well as their map of easy to expert biking routes.

 - Looking for longer loops outside of the big city?
 The Lake Champlain Bikeways Network has organized six loops within Chittenden County that allow intrepid travelers to roam some of our favorite small towns, like Shelburne, Huntington, Charlotte, Ferrisburgh, and many others.
 One of the six loops is the Cycle the City Route, which takes you through neighborhoods of Burlington off the beaten path of Church Street.
 Here’s a larger map of that loop.